 Article VI, Section 2: There were no suggested revisions for the section.

-Article VI, Section 3: The phrase, “Meeting of the Members”, was capitalized and “the Statute” was replaced with a broader term, “Delaware law”.
+Article VI, Section 3: The phrase, “Meeting of the Members”, was capitalized and “Statute” was replaced with a broader term, “Delaware law”.

 Article VII, Section 1: The committee accepted the typographical correction.
 Mr. Connor clarified that the language of the section refers to the budget.

+Article VII, Section 2: There were no suggested revisions to this section.

 Article VIII: There were no suggested changes to this section.